 Counter 1 exit ramp – Register – 16 bits

 Counter 2 exit ramp – Register – 16 bits

 Counter 3 exit ramp – Register – 16 bits

 Develop a logical sequence of operation: (Step 3 – Sorting Station Shift Register)

 A flow chart or sequence table is used to fully understand the process the needs to be controlled.
 It must also answer questions like the following:

 What happens when electrical power and/or pneumatic air is lost?
 What happens when the input / output devices fail?
 Do we need redundancy?

-This step is where you can save yourself allot of work by understanding everything about the operation.
-It will help prevent you from continuously re-writing the PLC logic.
+This step is where you can save yourself a lot of work by understanding everything about the operation.
+It will help prevent you from continuously re-writing the PLC program logic.
 Knowing all of these answers upfront is vital in the development of the PLC program.